gCookiez/main-portfolio/README.md

 ✅ **FLASHING CARET**

+✅ Shows the weather according to your location!

 ❌ Highlighting Text using the mouse/finger (Still developing)

 ✅ Selects all current string by using **Ctrl + A**